luannguyenQV/next.js-demo/README.md

 `next.js-demo` demo for next.js with much as much features reference from next.js Example.
 It's will be a template for a next.js project.

-# Demo for next.js project:
+# Demo for next.js project
 - [x] Customer server express.js
 - [x] Dynamic page
 - [x] Integrated postCSS